ackben0226/Restaurant-Data-Analysis/README.md

 ## 🔬 Overview

-This repository contains the Jupyter Notebook 'Restaurant Data Analysis.ipynb`, which comprehensively analyses restaurant-related data.
+This repository contains the Jupyter Notebook'Restaurant_Data_Analysis.ipynb`, which comprehensively analyses restaurant-related data.
 The notebook is designed to derive insights, visualize trends, and support decision-making for food and beverage industry stakeholders.

 ## 🔧 Features